laminas/laminas-filter/docs/book/v3/file.md

 ### Usage Examples

-Move all filtered files to a different directory in a Laminas MVC application:
+Move all filtered files to a different directory.

 ```php
 use Laminas\Http\PhpEnvironment\Request;